 - Hear first-hand from experts and practising teachers about successful approaches to book choice in the classroom and gain practical ideas to try in your school.

-Speakers will all share their knowledge, experiences, and actionable tips.
+Speakers also share their knowledge, experiences, and actionable tips.